Abstractnxgen/Coding_with_Python-Lists/.guides/content/Looping-with-range-907f.md

   print(myList[i])
 ```

-Each `i` will be used as an index to reference the items in `myList` for example:
+Each `i` will be used as an index to reference the items in `myList`.
+For example:

 ```python
 i = 0